alambike/eixo-rest/README.md

 Eixo::Rest Module
 ==================

-Perl module for Eixo project, to interact with a remote HTTP REST api.
+Perl module to provide a base to assemble REST api clients.

+It provides a set of base classes from which derive and build api resources (Products) and simplify api calls.

-It allows send requests in sync and async mode (using threads).
+In addition, it allows send HTTP requests in sync and async mode (using threads).

 COPYRIGHT AND LICENSE